Behemyth/Household/README.md

 - Install the OSs with the instruction described in [Machine Setup](#machine-setup)

+- Add a static DHCP entry for `mini-behemyth`.
+This gives the benefit of hostname discovery with a consistent ip address.

 - Create DMZ to `mini-behemyth` from router.
 In essence, forwarding all ports.

 - Add Static Route from router